karatelabs/karate/README.md

 Once you get used to this, you may even start wondering why projects need a `src/test/resources` folder at all !

-### File Extension
-A Karate test script has the file extension `.feature` which is the standard followed by Cucumber.
-You are free to organize your files using regular Java package conventions.
+## Naming Conventions

-But since these are tests and not production Java code, you don't need to be bound by the `com.mycompany.foo.bar` convention and the un-necessary explosion of sub-folders that ensues.
+Since these are tests and not production Java code, you don't need to be bound by the `com.mycompany.foo.bar` convention and the un-necessary explosion of sub-folders that ensues.
 We suggest that you have a folder hierarchy only one or two levels deep - where the folder names clearly identify which 'resource', 'entity' or API is the web-service under test.